 8.1 The Contract shall, unless otherwise terminated as provided in this clause 8, commence on the Effective Date and shall continue in force unless:

-- 8.1.1 either party gives the other party written notice of its wish termination, in which case the Contract shall terminate upon the expiry of the 30 days; or
+- 8.1.1 either party gives the other party written notice of its wish termination, in which case the Contract shall terminate upon the expiry of the current billing cycle; or

 - 8.1.2 otherwise terminated in accordance with the provisions of these Conditions.